-Abstract The new dual-pivot Quicksort by Vladimir Yaroslavskiy-used in Oracle's Java runtime library since version 7-features intriguing asymmetries.
-They make a basic variant of this algorithm use less comparisons than classic single-pivot Quicksort.
+The new dual-pivot Quicksort by Vladimir Yaroslavskiy-used in Oracle's Java runtime library since version 7-features intriguing asymmetries in its behavior.
+They were shown to cause a basic variant of this algorithm to use less comparisons than classic single-pivot Quicksort implementations.
 In this paper, we extend the analysis to the case where the two pivots are chosen as fixed order statistics of a random sample.
-Surprisingly, dual-pivot Ouicksort then needs more comparisons than a corresponding version of classic Ouicksort, so it is clear that counting comparisons is not sufficient to explain the running time advantages observed for Yaroslavskiy's algorithm in practice.
-Consequently, we take a more holistic approach and give also the precise leading term of the average number of swaps, the number of executed Java Bytecode instructions and the number of scanned elements, a new simple cost measure that approximates I/O costs in the memory hierarchy.
-We determine optimal order statistics for each of the cost measures.
-It turns out that the asymmetries in Yaroslavskiy's algorithm render pivots with a systematic skew more efficient than the symmetric choice.
+Surprisingly, dual-pivot Quicksort then needs more comparisons than a corresponding version of classic Quicksort, so it is clear that counting comparisons is not sufficient to explain the running time advantages observed for Yaroslavskiy's algorithm in practice.
+Consequently, we take a more holistic approach in this paper and also give the precise leading term of the average number of swaps, the number of executed Java Bytecode instructions and the number of I/Os in the externalmemory model and determine the optimal order statistics for each of these cost measures.
+It turns out that - unlike for classic Quicksort, where it is optimal to choose the pivot as median of the sample-the asymmetries in Yaroslavskiy's algorithm render pivots with a systematic skew more efficient than the symmetric choice.
 Moreover, we finally have a convincing explanation for the success of Yaroslavskiy's algorithm in practice: Compared with corresponding versions of classic single-pivot Quicksort, dual-pivot Quicksort needs significantly less I/Os, both with and without pivot sampling.